 Come explore the NYC rock’n’roll world of Emily and Abigail, creators of Wanderlust Girls!
 Enjoy their 9 best behind the scenes spots in New York City!

-Emily and Abigail met in middle school many eons ago (18 years to be exact), in a small town just outside of Boston.
+Emily and Abigail (the Wanderlust Girls) met in middle school many eons ago (18 years to be exact), in a small town just outside of Boston.

 They grew up sharing a love for fashion, rock’n’roll and adventure.
 These shared interested morphed into a blog, WanderLust Girls back in 2010, which has since grown into the fashion, lifestyle, travel brand they run today.

 The girls recently expanded their business down in Nashville, which you will be seeing more of on their social media soon.

 If they are not in Nashville hanging with rock stars or repping their black clad closets on the New York City streets, they are likely in the air jetting to a new location for their next travel piece.

 Take a look below to see their 9 best behind the scenes spots in New York City: